 Thomson Celebration Dining

-For a special occasion there are a variety of options open to you.
-Offered are sparkling wine (£12), Champagne and Strawberries (£35), and a Champagne breakfast (£45) through the "Touch of Class" package, which includes flowers, wine, breakfast in bed, dinner at a senior officer's table, an announcement in the Cruise News daily paper, plus a celebration cake in the restaurant.
+For special occasions extra-fee options include sparkling wine and Champagne and strawberries.
+A Champagne breakfast is available through the Touch of Class package, which also includes flowers, wine, breakfast in bed, dinner at a senior officer's table, an announcement in the Cruise News daily paper, plus a celebration cake in the restaurant.